ctcampbell/github-actions-runner-container/README.md

 - RedHat UBI
 - Debian

 The container will run as an ephemeral runner, which is deregistered after a single job has completed.
+You could use this container to spin up short lived runners in response to GitHub sending a webhook when an Actions job is queued.

 The container is configured with a `CMD` start point which runs registration, the runner service, and deregistration.
 As this is not an `ENTRYPOINT` the container is also suitable for use in [Actions Runner Controller](https://github.com/actions/actions-runner-controller/tree/master).